akejariwal/akejariwal.github.io/_posts/2026-07-27-optimizing-agentic-execution.md

 Thanks [Vivek](https://www.linkedin.com/in/vivek-haldar-25261b3a/){:target="_blank" rel="noopener"} and [Milind](https://www.linkedin.com/in/milind-girkar-838a595/){:target="_blank" rel="noopener"} for the feedback on the early versions of the writeup.

-Thanks  for the feedback on the early versions of the writeup.

 ---

 {% include pdf-embed.html file="Agentic Execution Optimization.pdf" %}